Reebok: Asia

+Reebok was the official kit supplier for Sri Lanka Cricket from 2009-2012.

 One of Reebok's most prominent athletes, Indian cricketer Mahendra Singh Dhoni, was named by Forbes as the world's thirty first highest-paid sportsperson in June 2012.
 At the time of the article, Dhoni endorsed more than 20 other brands in deals that were cumulatively valued at US$23 million.

 Central America

 In September 2022, the Panamanian Football Federation (FEPAFUT) announced a sponsorship agreement with Reebok, set to run from January 2023 through December 2026.
-Under the terms of the partnership, Reebok provides official match kits, training apparel, and camp gear for all national football teams, including the men’s and women’s squads across all age categories, as well as the national futsal and beach soccer teams.

-This agreement marks Reebok’s return as a sponsor of FEPAFUT, having previously partnered with the federation between 1996 and 1997.
+Under the terms of the partnership, Reebok provides official match kits, training apparel, and camp gear for all national football teams, including the men's and women's squads across all age categories, as well as the national futsal and beach soccer teams.
+This agreement marked Reebok's return as a sponsor of FEPAFUT, having previously partnered with the federation between 1996 and 1997.

 Europe

 (Left): The Reebok logo on the seating of what was then Reebok Stadium (now Toughsheet Community Stadium) in the founder's home town of Bolton, England; (right): Ryan Giggs in his Reebok Sprintfit football boots.
 The former Manchester United winger signed an endorsement with Reebok in the early 1990s.

-The company maintained its relationship with its origins in England through a long-term sponsorship deal with Bolton Wanderers, a League One football club, however, in 2009, Bolton changed their sponsorship to 188bet.
+The company maintained its relationship with its origins in England through a long-term sponsorship deal with Bolton Wanderers, a Championship football club, however, in 2009, Bolton changed their sponsorship to 188bet.
 When the team moved to a brand new ground in the late-1990s, their new home was named the Reebok Stadium.

 Several other English clubs, such as Liverpool F.C., had Reebok sponsorship deals up until the purchase by Adidas, but most have since switched to either the parent brand (which has a long history in football) or another company altogether.
 In April 2014, Bolton Wanderers officially announced the Reebok Stadium would be officially rebranded in a new sponsorship deal with sportswear manufacturer Macron, who will manufacture the club's kits and sponsor the stadium under the name Macron Stadium in a four-year deal announced by the club's chairman, Phil Gartside.
-In Germany, Reebok sponsored football club 1.
-FC Köln.
+In Germany, Reebok endorsed football club 1.
+FC Köln between 2008 and 2012.

 In rugby union, Reebok sponsored the Wales national team until late 2008, who won the Grand Slam in the Six Nations Championship in that year, and the Tasman Makos in New Zealand's domestic competition, the Air New Zealand Cup.